HOW TO KNOW IF OLD BASEBALL CARDS ARE WORTH MONEY

 Player/Hall of Fame Status – Naturally, cards featuring legendary players are more valuable.
 Rookie cards of all-time greats like Babe Ruth, Mickey Mantle or Mike Trout can be exceptionally valuable finds.
 Hall of Fame inductees generally retain strong collector interest indefinitely.
 Stars who had short careers tend to have rarer rookie cards as well.

-Read also: 2005 BASEBALL CARDS WORTH
+Read also: 3000 HIT CLUB BASEBALL CARDS

 Rarity – Some specific issues within certain card sets were printed in much lower quantities than others, making them inherently rarer in the marketplace.
 Short prints, serially numbered parallels and one-of-one test prints can achieve huge premiums depending on the player featured.
 Variations in design or statistical data also increase rarity.